-Flood Control

-- 1. Support funding of the State Flood Control Subvention Program. - 2.
+- 1. Support funding of the State Flood Control Subvention Program. - 1.
+Support funding of the State Flood Control Subvention Program.
+Support the development of bond program guidelines that help provide more resources to counties and public works programs. - 2.
 Support legislation that would provide local jurisdictions with more flexibility and options to fund storm water programs. - 3.
 Continue to support legislation that would amend the California Constitution to exempt fees and charges for flood control, storm water, street lighting and urban runoff management from Proposition 218. - 4.
 Support additional statutory changes to address outstanding SB 5 (Chapter 364, Statutes of 2007) implementation issues. - 5.
 Support streamlining of FEMA's administrative processes under the public assistance program. - 6.
 Support changes to the State Water Resources Control Board's proposed Wetland and Riparian Protection Policy that results in a reasonable requirement that will have the least impact on the development, operation, and maintenance of essential public works projects and facilities.